egeatmaca/Legalpha/README.md

 - Frontend
 - Backend

-#### To Contribute:
+To Contribute:
-1. Pick a task from the issue list
+1. Pick a task from the <a href='https://github.com/egeatmaca/Legalpha/issues'>issue list</a>
 2. Comment on the issue that you want to work on it
 3. Fork the repository
 4. Create a pull request